adventix/DevOps-Course-Starter/README.md

 You can obtain the key and token from the trello website once you sign up.

-Next you will need to have a board in Trello created already and you'll need to provide the exact board name in the configuration file trello_items.py.
-This will require you to modify the following function and specific line of code: get_trello_board_id(): if list['name'] == "Aaronboard":

-Where "Aaronboard" is located you must modify it to your board name.
+Next you will need to enter a board name into the code, this can either exist and it will retrieve the existing board within your code or it will create a new board.
+The code is found in trello_items with the variable TRELLO_BOARD=xxxx

 ## Running the App